scrivo/highlight.php/README.md

 ### JsonRef.php (JsonRef)

 Auxiliary class to decode JSON files that contain path based references.
-The language definition data from highlight.js is to complex to describe in ordinary JSON files.
-Therefore it was chosen to use[dojox.json.ref] (https://dojotoolkit.org/reference-guide/1.9/dojox/json/ref.html) to export them.
-This class is able (to a very limited extend) to decode JSON data that was created with this _dojo_ toolkit.
+The language definition data from [highlight.js](http://www.highlightjs.org) is to complex to describe in ordinary JSON files.
+Therefore it was chosen to use [dojox.json.ref] (https://dojotoolkit.org/reference-guide/1.9/dojox/json/ref.html) to export them.
+This class is able (to a very limited extend) to decode JSON data that was created with this [dojo](https://dojotoolkit.org) toolkit.

-This class has a very distinct purpose and might be useful in other projects as well (and maybe a new project as well ;) ).
+This class has a very distinct purpose and might be useful in other projects as well (and maybe a start of a new project ;) ).

 ### Autoloader.php (Autoloader)